It comprises of two words, namely “In substance” & “Defeasance.”

 The Company can opt for In Substance defeasance when the invested securities’ interest is higher than the interest of the issued bond.

-For instance: U.S treasury bonds are yielding a 10% return while the Company has long term debt of bonds at the rate of 5-6%.
+For instance: U.S treasury bonds are yielding a 10% return while the Company has long-term debt of bonds at the rate of 5-6%.

-Thereafter stage is set for In Substance Defeasance.
+After that stage is set for In Substance Defeasance.

 Why Company choose In Substance Defeasance ?